PlagueBlossom/PlagueBlossom/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Coding
 - 💞️ I’m not looking to collaborate
-- 📫 How to reach me kulakovmi2006@gmail.com do not send messages to me :)
+- 📫 How to reach me kulakovmi2006@gmail.com do not send any messages to me please

 <!---
 PlagueBlossom/PlagueBlossom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.